MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-teams-troubleshooting.md

 For more information on how languages work between Teams and [!INCLUDE [prod_short](includes/prod_short.md)], see [Teams FAQ](teams-faq.md#language).

-## I edited a field in the details window, but my change wasn't saved
+## <a name="i-edited-a-field-in-the-details-window-but-my-change-wasnt-saved"></a>I edited a field in the details window, but my change wasn't saved

 Changes you make to a field in the details windows are automatically saved when you leave the field.
 Before you close the window after changing a field, be sure to select the <kbd>Tab</kbd> key or click/tap outside the field.

-## A new tile appeared in the App Launcher.
+## <a name="a-new-tile-appeared-in-the-app-launcher-how-do-i-remove-it"></a>A new tile appeared in the App Launcher.
 How do I remove it?

 When you view your apps on the Office 365 home page (https://home.office.com) or in the app launcher, a new tile named "Business Central Teams Integration Service Connector" will appear after installing the [!INCLUDE [prod_short](includes/prod_short.md)] app for Teams.
 This tile provides no value in itself and can be safely hidden.